Bubu02/Heart_Disease_Recognition_Model_NullCourse/README.md

 ### Advanced Version
 For a more advanced version of this project with a Flask web app and MySQL integration, you can visit the following repository: Link to Advanced Project.

-> [!Common Issues]
+> [!WARNING]
-> There might be some mispronunciations in the course videos, but all concepts are clearly explained.
+> * There might be some mispronunciations in the course videos, but all concepts are clearly explained.

-> The simple GUI design was chosen to keep the course focused on machine learning, but advanced users can explore the Flask-based version.
+> * The simple GUI design was chosen to keep the course focused on machine learning, but advanced users can explore the Flask-based version.

 ### Suggestions
 * Watch the video tutorials first, then follow along with the coding.